The stained glass image of St Patrick hails from Cabinteely church, Dublin

-According to different versions of his life story it is said that he was born in Britain, around 385AD.
+According to different versions about St Patrick and his life story it is said that he was born in Britain, around 385AD.
 His parents Calpurnius and Conchessa were Roman citizens living in either Scotland or Wales.
 As a boy of 14 he was captured and taken to Ireland where he spent six years in slavery herding sheep.
 He returned to Ireland in his 30s as a missionary among the Celtic pagans.

 Saint Patrick described himself as a “most humble-minded man, pouring forth a continuous paean of thanks to his Maker for having chosen him as the instrument whereby multitudes who had worshipped idols and unclean things had become the people of God.”